-- 1.1 Add 200 uL of DNAstorm[TM] FFPE CAT5[TM] Lysis Buffer to the tube containing deparaffinized tissue and invert the tube several times to mix gently (do not vortex).
-Briefly centrifuge the tube and ensure that all tissue is completely immersed in DNAstorm[TM] FFPE CAT5[TM] Lysis Buffer. - 1.2 Add 20 uL of Proteinase K to the tube containing tissue.
-Mix the solution briefly by pipetting up and down, and then centrifuge at 16,000 x g for 30 seconds. - 1.3 Incubate the tube in a heat block at 56°C for 1 hour. - 1.4 Move the tube to a heat block at 80°C and incubate for 4 hours. - 1.5 Place the tube on ice for 1 minute. - 1.6 Centrifuge briefly to collect contents at the bottom of the tube. - 1.7 Using a pipette, carefully transfer as much of the supernatant (containing DNA) as possible to a new tube, without disturbing the pellet.
-Discard the pellet.
+- 1.1 Add 200 uL of DNAstormTM FFPE CAT5TM Lysis Buffer to each tube containing deparaffinized tissue and invert the tube several times to mix gently (do not vortex).
+Briefly centrifuge the tubes and ensure that all tissue is completely immersed in DNAstormTM FFPE CAT5TM Lysis Buffer. - 1.2 Add 20 uL of Proteinase K to each tube.
+Mix the solution briefly by pipetting up and down, and then centrifuge at 16,000 x g for 30 seconds. - 1.3 Incubate the tubes in a heat block at 56°C for 1 hour. - 1.4 Move the tubes to a heat block at 80°C and incubate for 4 hours. - 1.5 Place the tubes on ice for 1 minute - 1.6 Centrifuge briefly to collect contents at the bottom of the tubes. - 1.7 Using a pipette, carefully transfer as much of the supernatant (containing DNA) as possible to clean tubes, without disturbing the pellets.
+Discard the pellets.